anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 That's ok, you don't have to.
 There is no minimum budget you need to use bitcoin.
 A bitcoin is divisible into extremely small units, much smaller than a cent.
 You can buy a fraction of a bitcoin and start to play around with 20 USD or less.

-You can also earn bitcoin, but more about that in chapter 9 "Earn Bitcoin".
+You can also earn bitcoin, but more about that in the chapter "Earn Bitcoin".

 ### Bitcoin Will Fail Like the First Internet Companies